Geeksltd/Olive/docs/Microservices/DevOps/PreparingJenkinsServer.md

      - mklink "C:\Program Files\Git\cmd\sh.exe" "C:\Program Files\git\usr\bin\sh.exe"
    - Add C:\Program Files\Git\usr\bin to the PATH variable
 - Make sure the correct version of your framework SDK (.net framework or .net core) is installed.
+- For .Net Framework
-- For .Net Framework, make sure you have installed MSBuild and added the path to the msbuild.exe to the PATH environment variable.
+   - Make sure you have installed MSBuild and added the path to the msbuild.exe to the PATH environment variable.
+   - When installing MSBuild, make sure you install "Nuget targets and build tasks".
+      - While the Visual Studio Installer is still running, go to the "Individual Components" tab
+      - Tick the "NuGet package manager" check-box that is under "Code tools" option.
+      - Click Install to install it.
 - Nuget
    - Make sure it is accessible in cmd by typing nuget in a command prompt.
 - Install Hyper-v